 Williams is committed to building a community that includes the brightest minds from around the world.
 Each year, we receive nearly 1500 international applications—that is, from students who, regardless of country of residence, do not hold U.S. citizenship, permanent residency or a green card—from more than 100 countries.
-Today, international students comprise eight percent of the Williams student body.
+Today, international students comprise nine percent of the Williams student body.
 Learn more about our international community here.

 Please note that undocumented students are considered domestic rather than international applicants.